Loubrains/FuzzyMatcher/README.md

 **NOTE: THIS PROGRAM ASSUMES THAT THE FIRST COLUMN OF THE IMPORTED DATA CONTAINS UUIDS AND THE SUBSEQUENT COLUMNS CONTAIN RESPONSES.**

+# Running the app

+To run the app, make sure the latest version of python and all the required libraries are installed, and then run main.py with a python interpreter of your choice.

 # Requirements

 - tkinter